ossec/ossec-docs/docs/programs/ossec-maild.rst

 The ``ossec-maild`` daemon sends OSSEC alerts via email.
 ``ossec-maild`` is started by ossec-control.
-Configuration for ossec-maild is handled in the ossec.conf.
+Configuration for ossec-maild is handled in the ossec.conf. (see :ref:`ossec_config.global`)

 ossec-maild argument options
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~